ranjan-portfolio/SnakeAndLadder/README.md

 # 🎲 Snake and Ladder Game (Java)

-A modular and testable **Snake and Ladder** game implementation in Java using object-oriented design principles and strategy patterns.
+A modular and testable **Snake and Ladder** game implemented in Java, using object-oriented design principles and strategy patterns.

 ---